 SCI, headquartered in Houston, Texas, is North America's leading provider of deathcare products and services.
 At September 30, 2017, it owned and operated 1,509 funeral homes and 476 cemeteries (of which 287 are combination locations) in 45 states, eight Canadian provinces, the District of Columbia and Puerto Rico.
 Through its businesses, SCI markets the Dignity Memorial® brand, which offers assurance of quality, value, caring service and exceptional customer satisfaction.

 The Shearman & Sterling team was led by partner JD DeSantis (New York-Capital Markets) and associates Robert Giannattasio (New York-Capital Markets), Charles Zamiskie and Michelle Lee (both New York-Corporate).
-Other Shearman & Sterling lawyers involved in the transaction were partners Kristen Garry (Washington, DC-Tax) and Nathan Greene (New York-Investment Funds) and associates Adam Sternberg (New York-Tax), Catherine Sum (New York-Investment Funds) and Jenny Jordan (New York-Financial Institutions Advisory & Financial Regulatory).
+Other Shearman & Sterling lawyers involved in the transaction were partners Kristen Garry (Washington, DC-Tax) and associates Adam Sternberg (New York-Tax), Catherine Sum (New York-Investment Funds) and Jenny Jordan (New York-Financial Institutions Advisory & Financial Regulatory).

 Partner JD DeSantis and associates Akofa Tsiagbe (New York-Finance), Mohamed El-Sayed and Adam Hurwitz (both New York-Corporate) advised on the term loan and revolving credit facility.